duchoanggggg/Capstone_ds_udacity/README.md

 2. Run demo 'python Movies_recommendation.py' and follow the link to local web and fill out the survey to get the recommendation.

 ## Results
   - For historical watching users, there is an outstanding result from Info+ Rating input, the reason is having more data the models would predict better, this input together with Info Only result is far more better than Rating Only.
-However, the most significant result is Cold￾start.
+However, the most significant result is Cold-start.